Business Opportunities in Iceland

-A large number of overseas investors have located new plants in Iceland in a range of industries.
+A large number of overseas investors have located business opportunities and established new plants in Iceland, in a range of industries.
 Power-intensive industrial production, mainly focusing on metals, has led the foreign investment field to date.

 Now, growing numbers of investors are acquiring stakes in dynamic high-tech enterprises, or making strategic purchases in production and services related to their own international activities.
 They have found an investor-friendly environment with high professional standards in all the support services that a business launch needs.